 and that should update the representation like this:

 If you would like to make the new colored_density color ramp to be available every time you open PyMOL, add the volume_ramp_new line above to your .pymolrc file (likely in your $HOME directory, or create it if it doesn’t exist).
 Now you will be able to select the color ramp from the “C” box dropdown menu.

-If you prefer to view the density as absolute electron density in units of e–/Å3, you must be sure to run DENSS with the –ne option and set the number of electrons you expect (e.g. from the known molecular weight).
-To display the absolute values in PyMOL, first, before you load the MRC file in the step above, disable the normalization of ccp4 maps in PyMOL by typing:
+If you prefer to view the density as absolute electron density in units of e–/Å3, you must be sure to run denss.py with the –ne option and set the number of electrons you expect (e.g. from the known molecular weight).
+If you did not invoke the –ne option when running denss.py, you can adjust the total number of electrons afterwards using the denss.mrcops.py tool with the –ne option.
+To display the absolute values in PyMOL, first, before you load the MRC file in the step above, disable the normalization of ccp4 maps by typing in the PyMOL console window:

 Then create a new color ramp that reflects electron density values rather than sigma values, e.g.: